 The First Thing You Should Do After Reading this Article

-If you are a podcaster now: take an old podcast episode and edit it a fresh and see if you like the results better.
+If you are a podcaster now: take an old podcast episode, edit it, and see if you like the results better.